 - Don't click unknown links.
 Whether the link arrives in your email, a text or a direct message, never click on it unless you're certain the sender has good intentions.
 If the message says it's from a company or government agency, call the company using a number that you look up on your own to confirm its legitimacy.

 - Be careful with your phone.
 Similarly, if you suspect a spam call, don't respond or press a button.
 The safest option is to hang up or ignore the call entirely.
-You can always look up the organization and initiate a call yourself if you're worried there may actually be an issue.
+You can look up the organization and initiate a call if you're worried there may be an issue.

 - Enable multifactor authentication.
 Add this feature to any accounts that offer it as an option, and try to use a non-SMS version to protect yourself from SIM swapping.